How You Might See the 500 Error

 It's not very common, but some servers produce a 500 Internal Server Error when in reality the more appropriate message based on the cause of the problem is 504 Gateway Timeout.

-- Contact the website directly.
-Chances are good that the website administrators already know about the 500 error but if you suspect they don't, letting them know helps both you and them (and everyone else).
+- Contacting the website directly is another option.
+Chances are good that the site's administrators already know about the 500 error but if you suspect they don't, letting them know helps both you and them (and everyone else).

-Even if you're getting the 500 error on a site that doesn't sell anything, like YouTube or Twitter, as long as you've let them know about the problem, there's little more you can do than wait it out.
+Even if you're getting the 500 error on a site that doesn't sell anything, like YouTube or Twitter, as long as you've let them know about the problem, or at least tried, there's little more you can do than wait it out.

 Errors Like the HTTP 500 Error